beejjorgensen/propaganda/09-propaganda-social-service.md

 continually.
 The leaders in social service were among the first consciously to utilize propaganda in its modern sense.

 The great enemy of any attempt to change men's habits is inertia.
 Civilization is limited by inertia.

-Our attitude toward social relations, toward eco- nomics, toward national and international politics, continues past attitudes and strengthens them under the force of tradition.
-Comstock drops his mantle of proselytizing morality on the willing shoulders of a Sumner; Penrose drops his mantle on Butler; Car- negie his on Schwab, and so ad #nfinitum.
+Our attitude toward social relations, toward economics, toward national and international politics, continues past attitudes and strengthens them under the force of tradition.
+Comstock drops his mantle of proselytizing morality on the willing shoulders of a Sumner; Penrose drops his mantle on Butler; Carnegie his on Schwab, and so _ad infinitum_.
 Opposing this traditional acceptance of existing ideas is an active public opinion that has been directed consciously into movements against inertia.
 Public opinion was made or changed formerly by tribal chiefs, by kings, by religious leaders.
-To-day the privilege of attempt- ing to sway public opinion is every one's.
-It is one of the manifestations of democracy that any one may
+To-day the privilege of attempting to sway public opinion is every one's.
+It is one of the manifestations of democracy that any one may try to convince others and to assume leadership on behalf of his own thesis.

-135 « :
-Propaganda

-try to convince others and to assume leadership on behalf of his own thesis.

-New ideas, new precedents, are continually striv- ing for a place in the scheme of things.
+New ideas, new precedents, are continually striving for a place in the scheme of things.

 The social settlement, the organized campaigns against tuberculosis and cancer, the various research